ublue-os/website/docs/images/bazzite/FAQ.md

 There is a [minor performance impact](https://github.com/flatpak/flatpak/issues/4187) if you run/attempt to run Flatpak games.
 However it is only noticeable with certain edge cases.

 If you so desire, you can still install the Flatpak Steam at any time.

-## How do I switch to a different Bazzite or other Universal Blue image?

-You can rebase to a Bazzite or general Universal Blue image by entering the command in a host terminal found on this [page](https://universal-blue.org/images/).
-After it is finished, reboot your system.

-You can also rebase to a stock Fedora imaged-based desktop image by entering in a host terminal `ostree remote refs fedora` to see a list of available Fedora images that you can rebase to.
-Afterwards enter `rpm-ostree rebase <image>` and wait for it to install the image then reboot.

 ## How do I disable update notifications for desktop images?